DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```

 If we step back for a minute, we might compare this to Excel.
 If `x2` abd `x3` are columns, then we might start a new column labeled `y2`.
 We would then compute the value of `y2` for the first observation and copy the formula to the other observations.
 Here one line of code computes them all.

+**Digression.** There are two syntax issues we should mention.
+One is that others -- not us! -- commonly refer to a variable `df[`y1`]` by `df.y1`.
+That usually works, but not always.
+For example, it doesn't work if the variable name contains spaces or conflicts with an existing method.
+And we can't assign to it, as we did when we defined `y1` above.
+The second issue is integer variable names.
+We avoid these, too, but if we somehow end up with a variable with an integer label -- `2011`, for example -- we would refer to it by that label: `df[2011]` without quotes.
+If you're not sure what type the variable labels are, print `df.columns` and see whether they have quotes.

 **Rename variables.**  If we want to change *all the names*, we can assign a list of new names to the dataframe's column labels: